8 Estimation, Confidence Intervals, and Bootstrapping

 We assume that a random variable \(Z\) follows a standard normal distribution.
 We would like to know how likely it is for this random variable to take a value that is within one standard deviation from the mean.
 Equivalently, what is the probability that the observed value \(z\) (in the X-axis) is between -1 and 1 as shown in Figure 8.3?

-Calculations show that this area is 0.6827 or about 68.27% of the total area under the curve.
+Calculations show that this area is 0.6827 (68.27%) of the total area under the curve.
 This is equivalent to saying that the probability of getting a value between \(-1\) and 1 on a standard normal is 68.27%.
 This also means that if a random variable representing an experiment follows a normal distribution, the probability that the outcome of this experiment is within one standard deviation from the mean is 68.27%.
 Similarly, the area under the standard normal density curve between -2 and 2 is shown in Figure 8.4.

 Calculations show that this area is equal to 0.9545 or 95.45%.
 If a random variable representing an experiment follows a normal distribution, the probability that the outcome of this experiment is within two standard deviations from the mean is 95.45%.
 It is also common practice to use the exact number of standard deviations that correspond to an area around the mean exactly equal to 95% (instead of 95.45%).
 Please see Appendix A online to produce these or other calculations in R. The result is that the area under the density curve around the mean that is exactly equal to 0.95, or 95%, is the area within 1.96 standard deviation from the mean.
-Remember this number as it will be used a few times in future sections.
+Remember this number as it will be used a few times in later sections.

 In summary, if the possible outcomes of an experiment can be expressed as a random variable that follows the normal distribution, the probability of getting a result that is within one standard deviation from the mean is about 68.27%, within 2 standard deviations form the mean is 95.45%, within 1.96 standard deviations from the mean is 95%, and within 3 standard deviations from the mean is about 99.73%, to name a few.
 Spend a few moments grasping this idea; observe, for example, that it is almost impossible to observe an outcome represented by a number that is five standard deviations above the mean as the chances of that happening are near zero.
-We are now ready to return to the our main goal: how to find an interval estimate of the population mean based on a single sample.
+We are now ready to return to our main goal: how to find an interval estimate of the population mean based on a single sample.

 Learning check